chosenobih/pamlinc/README.md

-# PAMLINC: Paralel Annotation of Modified RNA and LincRNA
+# PAMLINC: Parallel Annotation of Modified RNA and LincRNA

 ## Introduction